 Stepping onto the Emeraude is as transporting as time travel.
 And the vessel's history is as captivating as a fine old yarn.

-Meanwhile counterparts in Paris came up with another picture that matched his paddle steamer postcards, and Eric pressed on.
-When he learned that many of Indochina's historical documents ended up in an archive in Aix en Provence in the South of France, he hired a school teacher to carry on the search.
+Upon learning that many of Indochina's historical documents ended up in an archive in Aix en Provence in the South of France, a school teacher was hired to carry on the search.